rfpompeu/rfpompeu/README.md

 ### Hi there 👋, I am Rafael Pompeu

 ## About Me:
-Student of Computer Engineering (40%) Federal University of Pará.
+Student of Computer Engineering (80%) Federal University of Pará.

-- 🔭 I’m currently working with Node.JS, Python, R.
+- 🔭 I’m currently working with Python, R adn VueJS.
 - 🌱 I’m currently learning React and AI.

 # 📫 How to reach me: